Skip to main content

 This course is limited to Neuroscience Majors during preregistration but is open to all students meeting the prerequisites beginning February 27, 2025.

 NEUROSCI 355-0-60 may be used as a Neuroscience Group B elective or may be used as an Allied Field in Biology.
-It also fulfills the laboratory requirement for the Neuroscience Major.
+It fulfills the laboratory requirement for the Neuroscience Major.

 NEUROSCI 390-0-28 brain function through the lens of computation